• Home

 However, when a security guard or security officer needs to take someone into custody for a crime, he or she must use reason and common sense.
 The law varies from state to state but generally allows citizens to make an arrest and use reasonable force in doing so.

 One common definition of reasonable force is simply not to be excessive, under the circumstances.
-This means to consider the seriousness of the crime, the risk of harm for everyone, and the immediacy of the situation.
+This means considering the seriousness of the crime, the risk of harm to everyone, and the immediacy of the situation.
 The preference always is to get a law enforcement response to affect the arrest.

 Do not use excessive force under the wrong circumstances.
 You should always consider the use of force as a measured continuum from no force to deadly force.
 Choosing just the level of force necessary to overcome the obstacle is usually judged as reasonable.